ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 Annoyingly I have no idea on how to speed up calculation time either in SFML, and I'm not entirely certain if my virtual machine is the issue.

-I'm using a VM to use Linux as some pre-requisites for Windows 11 SFML was driving me crazy and for Linux it was a simple click of the download button.

 I'll add more search algorithms.